Ours. S. Buddhist stupas in Jomolhari base trekking, Paro, Bhutan

 Dr Tandi Dorji, Foreign Minister of Bhutan and Chairperson of the Tourism Council of Bhutan, explains the reasons behind the changes to the country's tourism policies as follows:

-The idea is that tourist-facing establishments and services will now have to become more varied, professional and competitive.
+The idea is that tourist-facing establishments and services must become more varied, professional and competitive.

 An increased daily visa fee